Geordie-R/trac-agram/README.md

 # Trac-agram

+This is a log parser i wrote to monitor the origin trail node logs.
+Its the very first draft but hopefully some of you find it useful.

 ## Step 1: Create Telegram Bot Using Botfather

 #### The following steps describe how to create a new bot: